'This Is Not Like Casey At All': Cassandra Johnston’s Loved Ones Holding On To Hope After Her Disappearance

 The family is hoping someone knows about Johnston’s whereabouts.
 She is 5-foot-3 with reddish-brown hair and tattoos.
 She drives a 2016 silver Ford Focus with a Temple sticker on the back.

-Anyone with information should call Lower Southampton Police.MORE NEWS: Man Shot Aboard Crowded SEPTA Bus In Center City, Philadelphia Police Say
+Anyone with information should call Lower Southampton Police.MORE NEWS: WATCH: Basketball Legend Michael Jordan Spotted Leaving Steve And Cookie's Restaurant In Margate

 CBS3’s Alicia Roberts reports.